 CHAPTER 2 LITERATURE REVIEW

+Low-power design for the compact and ubiquitous devices is an active research topic.
+A large amount of work has been done in the area of energy optimization for mobile devices.
+To gain deeper insights of the research work, we categorize the important literatures in this area into the following: (1) Work on studying power consumption in smartphones, (2) work on energy optimization of wireless interfaces for data transfers and location sensing, (3) usage of machine learning techniques in mobile devices, (4) Eliminate computation by offloading it to Cloud.

+In this thesis, we focus on offloading the computation on cloud, which is the last approach for energy conservation mentioned above.

+2.1 Work on studying power consumption in smartphones

+It is important to understand what the energy hungry parts of a mobile device are and use those findings for the design of future mobile protocols and applications.
+In the survey presented by Perrucci et. al in [25] the energy consuming entities of a mobile device such as wireless air interfaces, display, mp3 player and others are measured and compared.
+In [26] authors develop a power model of the device and analyze the energy usage and battery lifetime under a number of usage patterns.
+They also analyze the energy impact of dynamic voltage and frequency scaling of the device’s application processor.
+Authors in [27], [28] presented a study of the energy consumption of video streaming over Wi-Fi access.
+Many papers have also studied the energy efficiency of 3G communication.
+Xiao et al. were one of the first to study the energy consumption of YouTube streaming over both Wi-Fi and 3G [29].
+In this thesis, we go beyond the scope of these works by considering the impact of different network configurations including 4G, and by proposing a method to choose the right network.

+2.2 Work on energy optimization for Data and Location Interfaces

+work [41]-[56] focuses on energy-efficient location-sensing schemes aiming to reduce high battery drain caused by location interfaces (e.g., WiFi, GPS).
+Lee et al. [47] propose a Variable Rate Logging (VRL) mechanism that disables location logging or reduces the GPS logging rate by detecting if the user is standing still or indoors.
+Most of this work on energy optimization is for outdoor navigation and none for indoor navigation.

+2.4 Work on offloading computation to save energy

-A substantial amount of work has been done in the area of Smartphone Offloading for mobile devices in recent years.
+A substantial amount of work has been done in the area of smartphone offloading for mobile devices in recent years.
 The advances in smartphone processing and storage technology outpaces the advances in the battery technology.
 Computation offloading has been seen as a potential solution for the smartphone’s energy bottleneck problem.
 In this Chapter, we give an overview of the research in computation offloading in order to increase energy efficiency of Smartphones.

 In [4] authors have proposed a system called MAUI, it has a strategy based on code annotations to determine which methods from a Class must be offloaded.
 Annotations are introduced within the source code by the developer at development phase itself.
 At runtime, methods are identified by the MAUI profiler, which performs the offloading over the methods, if bandwidth of the network and data transfer conditions are ideal.
 MAUI optimizes both the energy consumption and execution time using an optimization solver.
 However, this annotation method puts extra burden on the side of already complex software development phase.
 We have proposed an automated machine learning approach in this thesis.